-This supporting statement should be read in conjunction with the submission details and sets out the justification for the additional development together with a planning assessment of the proposal in relation to its location within the North West Derbyshire Green Belt.
+This supporting statement should be read in conjunction with the submission details and sets out the agricultural justification for the development together with a planning assessment of the proposal in relation to its location within the North West Derbyshire Green Belt.

 Following the changes to the requirements for design and access statements implemented under the Town and Country Planning (Development Management Procedure) (England) (Amendment) Order 2013 (SI 2013 No 1238) which came into force on the 25 June 2013 the proposed development is not required to be accompanied by a formal Design and Access Statement.
-However in support of the proposal, this statement will provide design and access information within the justification statement.
-The proposal also seeks to address issues in respect of the proposed development and its relationship to the adjacent Padfield Conservation Area.
+However in support of the proposal, which is a resubmission and relocation of the proposal following advice by officers, this statement will provide design and access information within the justification statement.
+The proposal also seeks to address issues raised by the case officer in relation to planning application reference HPK/2013/0433 dated 8 August 2013 (withdrawn), in respect of the proposed development and its relationship to the adjacent Padfield Conservation Area.